 Q: Do I need a college degree to work in professional pest management?

-A: While this answer may vary by company, many positions - including field technician - do not require a college degree.
+A: While this answer may vary by company, many positions - including service technician - do not require a college degree.

-Q: Can I work as a field technician if I don't have any prior experience?
+Q: Can I work as a service technician if I don't have any prior experience?

 Q: What kind of salaries should I expect in this industry?